-I.R.C. § 951A and I.R.C. § 250(b) are not dividends nor are they deemed dividends; they are their own category of income.
+Current year I.R.C. § 951A and I.R.C. § 250(b) amounts are not dividends nor are they deemed dividends; they are their own category of income.
 FDII and GILTI are included on different lines for federal and New Jersey purposes.
+However, the amount on line 28 must agree with the federal taxable income before federal net operating losses and federal special deductions line (line 28, page 1, of the taxpayer's unconsolidated federal Form 1120 or the appropriate line from any other federal corporate return filed).

 Note: There is an equivalent deduction allowable for New Jersey purposes in the amount of the deduction allowable and taken for federal purposes under I.R.C. § 250(a).
 In completing Schedule A, a taxpayer must include the gross amounts of the income reported for federal purposes pursuant to I.R.C. § 951A and I.R.C. § 250.
 A deduction is allowed based on the same amounts of the deductions that were taken and allowed for federal purposes.
-See Schedule A, Part II, lines 14(a) and 14(b).
+See Schedule A, Part II, lines 14a and 14b.